 Your journey, your parking.

-All undergrads can purchase a parking permit, which are sold a first come, first served basis.
+All undergrads can purchase a parking permit, which are sold a first-come, first-served basis.
 Where you live and how you get to campus will determine your best option.

 Where do you live?